Remarks

 [Written on the cusp of beginning to teach freshman writing]

-The best people, to my eyes, were working on precise problems which rendered precise solutions, by using language in the most effective and provocative ways.
+The best people were working on precise problems which rendered precise solutions, to my adolescent eyes.
 Beauty lay in precision and form.
-I consciously saw mathematical theorems as beautiful, but rarely extended the same epithet to literary or philosophical writing.
-Such writing—by which I mean done in “natural language”—was at best effective and provocative, but did not form part of an exact problem- or solution-space.
-Language was most effective when it was done by me.
+I saw mathematical theorems as beautiful, but rarely extended the same epithet to literary or philosophical writing.
+Such writing—by which I mean done in “natural language”—was messier to me, and failed to form part of an exact problem or solution space.
+Language was most effective when it was used by me.
 Not because I thought anyone else would value it, but because writing helped me work with myself.
 I wrote reflective essays, journals, private blogs, a few creative projects.
 I wrote a poetry chapbook called “My Corpulent Mass” for freshman English.
 These projects allowed me to learn something about my self and relationship with the world.
 They were not important as artifacts to be read, so much as records of processes.
 Reading was always secondary to writing.
-The extent of this can be seen in my relationship to the literary texts assigned to me in high school.
+The extent of this can be seen in my relationship to the literary texts assigned to me in school.

 My main memory of 10th grade English involved taking multiple choice reading questions on books I hardly bothered to read.
 Chaucer’s The Canterbury Tales, Shakespeare’s Macbeth, Homer’s Iliad, and Austen’s Sense and Sensibility were among the class titles.
 Reading narratives from the distant past was challenging, but the deeper issue was probably the fact that I had little feeling for the social and sexual dramas going on in the stories.
 It now strikes me as strange that high school students would be required to read texts from the beginnings of the English language and the beginnings of Modernity and the beginnings of Writing; why not start with something contemporary and work backwards?
 I couldn’t relate to the masculine blood-thirst and desire for honor in Homer, although I was somewhat interested in the intimacy between Achilles and Patroclus.
 I understood something of the gossipy nature of Austen and the ribald sexual humor of Chaucer; Shakespeare’s wordplay was clever, but the character of Macbeth, who could broadly be remembered as “incorrect,” mystified me.
 In every reading there was something to grasp, but I mostly read in fear of quizzes.
 Besides, the discussions in that class went nowhere; students were scared; quizzing was punitive; I had no motivation to learn, and little fear of a bad grade.
 That class was a low point in my literary education, and anecdotally the same year I first learned to code.